What is Linen and How Sustainable is it?

 Like grain, the seeds are removed in a process called winnowing.
 After the seeds have been removed, the woody stalks are crushed between metal rollers.
 This separates them into longer and shorter portions.

-Once the fibers are extracted and separated, the longest pieces are spun into yarn and then woven into fabric.
+Once the fibers are extracted and separated, the longest pieces are spun into sustainable yarn and then woven into fabric.

 If this sounds like a painstaking and laborious process, it is.
 While mechanization is used in most cases, some linen fiber preparation is still done by hand in the centuries-old traditional manner.